2-Day Vienna Itinerary: Visiting the Highlights & Viewpoints

 In addition to being the residence of the Austrian president, the Hofburg houses incredible museums and traditional institutions.
 These include the Weltmuseum Wien, Sisi Museum, Spanish Riding School, Imperial Treasury, Austrian National Library, and more.

 During your visit, you can explore any of these attractions and also get a glimpse of the Imperial Apartments in the palace.
-Check out my guide to the Hofburg to learn more about the unique experiences each museum or institution has to offer.

 For your visit to Hofburg, I’d recommend including the Sisi Museum and the Austrian National Library in your Vienna itinerary.